cjumel/dotfiles/TOOLS.md

 what AeroSpace can do.

-I additionally use [SwipeAeroSpace](https://github.com/MediosZ/SwipeAeroSpace), to keep being able to use trackpad gestures to swipe workspaces.
+I additionally use [SwipeAeroSpace](https://github.com/MediosZ/SwipeAeroSpace), to keep being able to use trackpad gestures to swipe workspaces, as well as [JankyBorders](https://github.com/FelixKratz/JankyBorders) to help track the focused window in a tiling layout.

 #### Install